transilvlad/dnsblchk/README.md

-# DNSblChk
+# DNS Block List Chcker (DNSblChk)

-DNSblChk is a modern, open-source Python service for monitoring and reporting on DNS blacklists.
+DNSblChk is an open-source Python script and service for monitoring and reporting on DNS blacklists.
 It is designed for ease of use, with a straightforward configuration and clear reporting.

 ## Features